Bo Balder, The Wan

 More about Michelle can be found on her website.

-Heather Fowler, People with Holes, Beautiful Ape Girl Baby
+Heather Fowler, People with Holes, Beautiful Ape Girl Baby, Suspended Heart

-Heather Fowler is the author of the story collections Suspended Heart (Aqueous Books, 2010) and This Time, While We’re Awake (Aqueous Books, forthcoming 2013).
+Heather Fowler is the author of the story collections Suspended Heart, People With Holes, This Time, While We’re Awake and Elegantly Naked in My Sexy Mental Illness.
 She received her M.A. in English and Creative Writing from Hollins University.
 Her work has been published online and in print in the US, England, Australia, and India, and appeared in such venues as PANK, Night Train, storyglossia, Surreal South, JMWW, Prick of the Spindle, Short Story America, and others, as well as having been nominated for both the story South Million Writers Award and Sundress Publications Best of the Net.
 Her poetry and fiction have been nominated for the Pushcart Prize.
 She is Poetry Editor at Corium Magazine and a Fiction Editor for the international refereed journal, Journal of Post-Colonial Cultures & Societies.